OishikGuha/Vuejs-test-website/README.md

 # navbar-test-1
-An abomination of website I made using Vuejs, tailwind and hours of tutorials.
+An abomination of website I made using Vuejs, tailwind and watching hours of tutorials.

 ## Project setup
 ```